 How does spending a couple of hours a week playing with kittens and stroking cats sound?
 Volunteers with us, and you could be doing just that.
 Our volunteers are an integral part of the RSPCA NSW team and play an active role in helping to socialise animals and simply provide a bit of company for them.
 READ MORE

-The RSPCA Care Centres are shelter outreach facilities that includes an adoption centre and outpatient veterinary consult room.
-Their main aims are to rehome more animals in a welfare friendly environment and educate the community about responsible pet ownership.
+RSPCA Care Centres are shelter outreach facilities that includes an adoption centre and outpatient veterinary consult room.
+Their main aims are to rehome more animals in a welfare-friendly environment and educate the community about responsible pet ownership.

 How can you help